bitfoundation/bitplatform/src/Bswup/README.md

-## Bit Blazor Serviceworker Update Progress (BitBswup)
+## Bit Blazor Service Worker Update Progress (Bit Bswup)

-to use BitBswup, please follow these steps:
+To use BitBswup, please follow these steps:

 1. Install the `Bit.Bswup` nuget package
 2. Disable static file caching.You can follow below code in `Startup.cs` file